mfolsom1/townsquare/ML_RECOMMENDATION_SYSTEM.md

 Execute `python train.py` from the `ml/` directory.
 Duration: 5-15 minutes for 1000+ events depending on hardware.

 ### Output Artifacts
 Training produces vector files (events_vectors.npy), metadata files (JSON), version tracking, and evaluation metrics.
-All files stored in `ml/vector_store/` and `ml/model_artifacts/` directories.
+Vector embeddings are stored in the centralized `ml/vector_store/` directory at the project root.
+Model artifacts and metrics are stored in `ml/model_artifacts/` directory.

 ## Configuration